Russian Armed Forces: 2019 reform of the reserve officer training system

-In 2018 the military departments and the military training centers were abolished.
-From that moment on, students of civilian institutions of higher education were trained under both officers training programmes (for reserve and for active duty) in the Military Training Centers.
-In 2019, there were training military centers in 93 civilian institutions of higher education.
+In 2018 the military departments and the military training centres were abolished.
+From that moment on, students of civilian institutions of higher education were trained under both officers training programmes (for reserve and for active duty) in the Military Training Centres.
+In 2019, there were training military centres in 93 civilian institutions of higher education.

-Mobilization
+Mobilisation

-The first mobilization of citizens being in mobilization human resource, conducted on a compulsory basis, in the Russian Federation's history was announced by Presidential Decree of 21 September 2022 No.647 during the Russian invasion of Ukraine.
+The first mobilisation of citizens being in mobilisation human resource, conducted on a compulsory basis, in the Russian Federation's history was announced by Presidential Decree of 21 September 2022 No.647 during the Russian invasion of Ukraine.
+Russia began the 2022 invasion with an active-duty force based on volunteer enlisted soldiers that proved to be too small, and mobilised 300,000 members of its equivalent of the U.S. military's Individual Ready Reserve, consisting of former conscripts, enlisted soldiers, and officers with service from as far back as the 1990s.